mrdk/mind/doc/control.rst

 The kernel options set the following Forth variables:

-.. word:: start-command	( -- addr ) |K|
+.. word:: arg-cmdline	( -- addr ) |K|

    Variable containing the address of a string that is set by the command options :option:`-e` and :option:`-x`; otherwise its value is 0.

-      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file :file:`init.mind` is read and before the system switches to interactive mode (if it does).
+   If the value of :word:`arg-cmdline` is nonzero, then it contains a string that is executed after the file :file:`init.mind` is read and before the system switches to interactive mode (if it does).

-.. word:: interactive-mode	( -- addr ) |K|
+.. word:: arg-interactive	( -- addr ) |K|

    Variable containing a flag that is set to :word:`false` by the command line options :option:`-e`.
 By default its value is :word:`true`.

-      If the value of :word:`interactive-mode` is :word:`true`, then :program:`mind` switches to an interactive mode after startup.
+   If the value of :word:`arg-interactive` is :word:`true`, then :program:`mind` switches to an interactive mode after startup.

 The complete command line parameters of :program:`mind` are accessible through the following words: